mfaizsyahmi/WindowNotifyOverlay_AHK2/Classes.md

 The `WindowNotifyOverlay` instance that manages this popup.

 #### `popupEl`
-Gets reference to the main popup HtmlElement.
+Gets reference to the main popup HTMLElement.

 #### `Pos`
 Gets/sets the position of this popup.
 Values are same as `WindowNotifyOverlay.Popup()`'s `pos` argument.